Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Gay events in London

 London Pride in early July is always a showstopper.
 Every corner of the LGBTQ community is represented.
-Whether you're trans, non-binary, bisexual or simply someone who likes to adorn leather attire or angel wings, this parade is for you!
-Read more about it our in our article about why we love Pride in London.
+Whether you're trans, non-binary, bisexual, or simply someone who likes to adorn leather attire or angel wings, this parade is for you!
+Read more about it in our article about why we love Pride in London.
+For a more in-depth read, check out our guide to the best gay events and festivals in London.

-The Mighty Hoopla Festival in early June is a celebration of all things love and freedom, which embraces inclusivity, with tons of LGBTQ icons such as Chaka Khan, Lily Allen and Melanie C. The LGBTQ+ Film Festival in March is a true delight!
+The Mighty Hoopla Festival in early June is a celebration of all things love and freedom, which embraces inclusivity, with tons of LGBTQ icons such as Chaka Khan, Lily Allen, and Melanie C. Read all about our experience attending the gay Mighty Hoopla Festival.
+The LGBTQ+ Film Festival in March is a true delight!
 Offering the chance to meet and support queer filmmakers and actors, the festival is packed full of comedies, dramas and panel discussions.

-Eastern and Central Europe often get a bad rap for being quite backwards when it comes to LGBTQ rights.
-Although most countries in the region aren't the most LGBTQ friendly (particularly the more East you head), Prague certainly has to be acknowledged for how queer-centric it is.
+Eastern and Central Europe often get a bad rap for being quite backward when it comes to LGBTQ rights.
+Although most countries in the region aren't the most LGBTQ-friendly (particularly the further East you head), Prague certainly has to be acknowledged for how queer-centric it is.
 A walk around the city will be enough to convince you of its magic.
 Seriously, it looks like a snapshot from the village Cinderella lives in – except in this version of the story, everyone gets an invite to the ball!

-The majority of the gay scene of Prague can be found in the Vinohrady neighbourhood.
+The majority of the gay scene in Prague can be found in the Vinohrady neighborhood.
 The Piano Bar is perfect for lovers of drag.
-Whether they are singing live, lipsynching or hosting a game of bingo, there is always a fun night in store whenever we go!
-The Saints Bar is, in a sense inappropriately named, for there is very little saintly activity happening here!
+Whether they are singing live, lip-synching, or hosting a game of bingo, it's always a guaranteed night of fun.
+The Saints Bar is, in a sense, inappropriately named, for there is very little saintly activity happening here!
 While it is a little on the smaller side, it makes up for it in heart and fun.
 The Bourgeois Pig is a truly unique experience.
 It turns the campy, gay scene on its head and harnesses the rebellious and punk rock queer vibes that make up a huge part of the LGBTQ scene of Prague.

-Regardless of where we went in the city, we had a fabulous experience, which you can read more about in our comprehensive gay guide to Prague for LGBTQ travellers.
+Regardless of where we went in the city, we had a fabulous experience, which you can read more about in our comprehensive gay guide to Prague for LGBTQ travelers.

 Gay events in Prague

-Prague Pride in August is the biggest Pride event in Eastern Europe and it makes sure the rest of Europe knows it!
-With stellar star performances, incredible floats and tons of representation, Prague Pride is truly a firm favourite of ours.
+Prague Pride in August is the biggest Pride event in Eastern Europe, and it makes sure the rest of Europe knows it!
+With stellar star performances, incredible floats, and tons of representation, Prague Pride is truly a firm favorite of ours.
 Gay sports fans will want to check out the Prague Rainbow Spring international gay event that takes place every May.

 For more inspiration: